 The figs are cooked with the orange zest, orange juice, sugar, and balsamic vinegar until they’re soft and the syrup is thick, then puréed until smooth.

-And to get a jump on entertaining, mix the shrub together, keep it chilled and add the club soda when you’re ready to serve.
+To get a jump on entertaining, mix the shrub together, keep it chilled and add the club soda when you’re ready to serve.
+And if you’re looking for something non-alcoholic, substitute the gin with a sparkling orange drink.

 There’s a small amount of prep in this cocktail but you’ll have enough for seconds or sharing!